N3r0-1337/ROSMultiRobo/README.md

     sudo apt install python3-pygame

 ## Running:
-To Run you'll need to set client.py as executable:
+To Run you'll need to set client.py as executable (Run this on the scripts folder):

-    chmod u+x client.py
+    chmod u+x Client.py
-and then run with:
+and then run the code with:

-    rosrun teste_multi client.py
+    rosrun teste_multi Client.py

 !
-You'll need to choose a turtlebot3 model before running. !
+You'll also need to choose a turtlebot3 model before running. !